xiaoyingpu/csci208/14_anonymous_function.md

 # 14. Anonymous functions

-As a functional language, Clojure uses a special form to build anonymous, or unnamed, functions \cite{fogus2014joy}.
-There is also a reader feature to define in-place functions using `#()`.
+As a functional language, Clojure uses a special form to build anonymous, or unnamed, functions ([@fogus2014joy]).

 ```clojure
 ;; This function has no name